Skip Navigation

 PHOTOS & ACTIVITIES!

-On the sidebar of this page there are links to photos of makerspace activities for various grades, and below there are links from the 2022 Summer Coding Camp.
+On the sidebar of this page there are links to photos of makerspace activities for various grades, and below there are links from the Summer Camp activities.
 As always, students should only use online links with parent/teacher permission and supervision.

 Keyboarding Activities